Can you use your phone on an Alaskan cruise?

-Can you use your phone on a cruise?
-It’s one of the most common questions that people have when they are ready to board the ship.
+Phone usage on a sailing is one of the most common questions that people have when they are ready to board the ship.
 These days our phones are so much more than just a way to call back home.
 They represent a way to keep up with our lives back in the real world, whether that be social or work.

 For most cruises — like those that go to the Caribbean — the answer is pretty simple.
-Yes, your phone will work, but you have to connect to expensive networks on the ship (more on these later) or pay international roaming charges.
+Yes, your phone will work, but you usually have to connect to expensive networks on the ship (more on these later) or pay international roaming charges.